WHAT ARE TRUSTEES?

 WHAT ARE THE DUTIES OF TRUSTEES?

-• to act honestly and in good faith for the benefit of the beneficiaries.
+- To act honestly and in good faith for the benefit of the beneficiaries.

-• to account to the beneficiaries for the administration of the trust.
+- To account to the beneficiaries for the administration of the trust.
 This means that trustees need to keep proper financial accounts and records which show how the trustees have dealt with the trust fund.
-This duty is owed to all beneficiaries, including discretionary beneficiaries
+This duty is owed to all beneficiaries, including discretionary beneficiaries.

-• to give information to beneficiaries about investments, accounts and other trust records
+- To give information to beneficiaries about investments, accounts and other trust records.

-• to understand and act in accordance with the terms of the trust.
+- To understand and act in accordance with the terms of the trust.
 To do that trustees need to ask themselves the right questions and make sure they have sufficient information to answer the questions.
-If trustees are in doubt or in difficulty, they should take advice from lawyers, accountants and other experts and, if need be they should seek a direction from the Court about what should be done
+If trustees are in doubt or in difficulty, they should take advice from lawyers, accountants and other experts and, if need be they should seek a direction from the Court about what should be done.

-• to treat all beneficiaries fairly.
-Usually that means that trustees need to treat beneficiaries even-handedly and not to prefer the interests of one beneficiary of the same class over another
+- To treat all beneficiaries fairly.
+Usually that means that trustees need to treat beneficiaries even-handedly and not to prefer the interests of one beneficiary of the same class over another.

-• not to mix personal assets with trust assets.
+- Not to mix personal assets with trust assets.
 That means that the trustees cannot treat trust assets as if they were their own.

 WHAT CAN THE COURT DO WHERE TRUSTEES HAVE BREACHED DUTIES?